 Leave the pub and follow Abbey Road south for about two hundred metres until it ends at a T-junction with Main Road.
-Turn left to follow the road east for about fifty metres, the carefully cross the road to take a footpath that goes through an overgrown field gate into a field.
+Turn left to follow the road east for about fifty metres, then carefully cross the road and go through an overgrown field gate into a field.
 Follow a hedge on the right, and just before the far corner of the field turn right through a double field gate to gain access to a farm track.
-Turn left to follow this track as it immediately crosses the A43 dual carriageway on a bridge.
+Turn left to follow this track as it immediately crosses a bridge over the A43 dual carriageway.
 On the other side, continue along the track as it curves firstly to the left, and then the right, before heading downhill.
-It crosses a cattle grid and then the River Great Ouse (little more than a stream at this point) on another left-hand bend.
-Follow the track uphill from the bridge for about fifty metres, and then turn right across a small area of grass to reach a stile in a hedge.
+It crosses a cattle grid and then the river Great Ouse (which is little more than a stream at this point) on another left-hand bend.
+Follow the track uphill from the bridge for about fifty metres, and then turn right across the grass for a few metres to reach a stile in a hedge.
 Go through this and another stile on the other side of the hedge, to enter a narrow field.

-Head diagonally uphill along this field.
-At the end of this field go through a pedestrian gate beside a field gate, and then follow a rough track as it turns right and then left for a few yards to reach a bend in a track immediately to the east of Syresham Fields Farm.
+Head diagonally uphill along the field.
+When the top hedge is reached, go through a pedestrian gate beside a field gate, and then follow a rough track as it turns right and then left for a few metres to reach a bend in a track immediately to the east of Syresham Fields Farm.
 Follow this track as it heads southwards for 0.4 miles, eventually reaching a pedestrian gate beside a field gate that lead onto a bend in a road at SP63504003.

 Follow a broad track southeastwards dead-straight through the trees; it emerges through a field gate into a field.
-Turn slightly right across this field to reach a pedestrian gate, plank footbridge and another gate through a single hedge.
-Angle slightly right across the next field, aiming for a stile and plank footbridge that leads into a third.
-Parallel a hedge on the right across this field to reach a track that runs across a field.
+Turn slightly right across this field to reach a pedestrian gate, plank footbridge and another gate, all through a single hedge.
+Angle slightly to the right across the next field, aiming for a stile and plank footbridge that leads into a third field.
+Parallel a hedge on the right across this field to reach a track that runs across the field.
 Cross this and head on for a short distance to reach a stile across a fence, and then turn half-right to head diagonally across the field, keeping a farm away to the right.

-Join a hedge on the left, and follow this for a few yards to the corner of the field.
-Turn right for a few yards, and then left, to reach a stile.
-Cross, this, then turn right across a plank footbridge to reach a second stile that leads into a field.
-Follow a hedge on the left for a couple of hundred metres, and then turn left across a stile into the hedge.
-Cross a plank footbridge in the hedge, and another stile to emerge out into a field.
+Join a hedge on the left, and follow this for a few metres to reach the corner of the field.
+Turn right for a few metres, and then left, to reach a stile.
+Cross this, and then turn right across a plank footbridge to reach a second stile that leads into a field.
+Follow a hedge on the left for a couple of hundred metres, and then turn left across a stile in the hedge that leads to a plank footbridge and another stile; the second stile emerges out into a field.
 Follow a hedge on the right; go through a gap in a hedge ahead, and continue following the hedge on the right.
 At the corner of this field, cross a stile and go through a gap in the hedge ahead into another field.
-Follow a hedge on the left.
-After a couple of hundred metres this meets a bend in a track called Gorrell Lane; head straight on along this track for nearly half a mile until it ends at a T-junction in Dadford at SP66793798.
+Keep the hedge on the left for a couple of hundred metres until a bend in a track called Gorrell Lane is reached.
+Head straight on along this track for nearly half a mile until it ends at a T-junction in Dadford at SP66793798.